Games-of-Threads/TESTEX2-Emmely/README.md

 ## 3. Peer Review Checklist (2 SP)
 ###### *Smartbear has made a “Best practices for Code Review.
 One of the things on their list is to use checklists in the review process (tip #6).
 Explain their checklist in your own words, make comments on what you especially find useful in the list and possibly provide with examples.*

+The SmartBear Checklist compiles tips and bests practices when it comes to code reviewing.
+It is guidelines to follow to obtain most out of code reviewing.
+But also guidelines that will make reviewing effective and bring more value & money for the effort.

 My reflection:

 > (1).
 Set Early Expectations With The Developer About Annotating Their Source Code Before The Review